 “I’ve gotten to meet people who have really impacted the tech community and Canada as a whole who are out.
 It’s shown me what being out and successful looks like and that the two aren’t mutually exclusive.”

 Since then, Jeanette’s ambition has evolved.
 Now, she’s focused on ensuring that Venture Out can sustain itself without her.
-The stories she’s heard have shown what successful careers for LGBTQ people in tech can look like and how she can be a role model for others like her.
+The stories she’s heard have shown what successful careers for LGBTQIA+ people in tech can look like and how she can be a role model for others like her.

 Jeanette’s three communication must-haves:

-1 Unique Voice:
+1 Unique Voice